Szczytu/RFID-Enabled-Automated-Iron-Temperature-Control/README.md

 ### Listing of a program fragment including implementation of libraries, constants and variables

-Go to the main.py file and find such items in the program as PID configuration, maximum_faring_delay, and uid_to_setpoint Add your tags and the temperature values ​​they represent.
+Go to the main.py file and find such items in the program as PID configuration, maximum_faring_delay, and uid_to_setpoint.
+Add your tags and the temperature values ​​they represent.
 If the system is not working configure Kp, Kd, ​​Ki and maximum_firing_deley.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/8d394e15-2927-41f8-8645-64bd6f782bf2">